publiccodenet/about/activities/tool-management/github.md

 ## GitHub management

-GitHub is managemed by the Directors and Codebase Stewards.
-New employees will be onboarded by one of the Codebase Stewards.
-We also have [documention available on About for newcomers.](../trainings/github-for-newcomers.md)
+GitHub is managed by the Directors and Codebase Stewards.
+New employees are onboarded by one of the Codebase Stewards.
+We also have [documention available on About for newcomers](../trainings/github-for-newcomers.md).

 ## Privacy and GDPR